dssg/aequitas/README.md

     f = Fairness()
     fdf = f.get_group_value_fairness(bdf)
 ```
 You now have parity determinations for your models that can be leveraged in model selection!
-Aequitas uses a default $\tau$ (disparity intolerance) of 80%.
-If a specific bias metric for a group is within this percentage of the reference group, the fairness determination is 'True.'
+If a specific bias metric for a group falls within a given percentage (based on the fairness threshold) of the reference group, the fairness determination is 'True.'

-To determine whether group False Positive Rates fall within the "fair" range, use ``Plot()`` class fairness methods.
+To determine whether group False Positive Rates fall within the "fair" range, use ``Plot()`` class fairness methods:

-:
 ``` python
     fpr_fairness = aqp.plot_fairness_group(fdf, group_metric='fpr', title=True)
 ```